CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task4-03.png)

-5. You will be redirected to **Create a key vault** page, fill the following details.
+5. You will be redirected to **Create a key vault** page.
+Provide the following information for the key vault:

    - **Subscription**: Select your subscription **(1)**
    - **Resource group**: wafdev **(2)**